ksu-cs-textbooks/cis400/content/2-desktop-development/04-data-binding/03-the-binding-class.md

 It is this [Binding](https://docs.microsoft.com/en-us/dotnet/api/system.windows.data.binding?view=windowsdesktop-6.0) object that we are defining the properties of in the XAML attribute with `"{Binding}"`.
 Hence, `Path` is a property defined on this binding.

 As we mentioned before, bindings can be `OneWay` or `TwoWay` based on the direction the data flows.
 The binding mode is specified by the `Binding` object's `Mode` property, which can also be set in XAML.
-There is actually a two additional options.
+There are actually two additional options.
 The first is a `OneWayToSource` that is basically a reversed one-way binding (the control updates the data object, but the data object does not update the control)

 For example, we actually _could_ use a `<TextEditor>` with a read-only property, if we changed the binding mode: